GuiBibeau/wen/packages/wen/README.md

 }
 ```

-Create a `pages/api/wen.tsx` for wen to use JWT sessions:
+Create a `pages/api/wen.tsx` for Wen to use JWT sessions:

 ```tsx
 export { WenConnect as default } from "wen-connect";